Harry Kane: Mason Greenwood is a "complete goalscorer"

 “Obviously it has only been a short period of time but he definitely looks like a real top finisher.
 We look forward to having him in the squads to come because he is still very young.”

-England take on Iceland at 5pm on Saturday before they face Denmark on Tuesday at 7.45pm.
+England took on Iceland at 5pm on Saturday before they face Denmark on Tuesday at 7.45pm.

-Greenwood could be in line for a senior international debut after he was named on the bench for this evening’s clash.
+Greenwood was sprung from the bench to earn his senior international cap.

-Phil Foden will also make his debut as he has been named to start while Jack Grealish has been named on the bench.
+Phil Foden also made his debut but Jack Grealish failed to make an appearance despite being named on the bnech.

 Grealish was a late call-up to the squad after the withdrawal of Harry Winks and Marcus Rashford.